 Having a menu would generally precede buying and drying ingredients…but, like I said, I kind of did it backwards.

 Many foods can be dried in the oven or even in the sun, but for the best results that preserves the most nutrients, a food dehydrator is the way to go.
-I was fortunate enough to be able to borrow my Scout Troop’s Excalibur dehydrator that we bought for the Isle Royale Trip.
+For this trip, I borrowed an Excalibur dehydrator and eventually found one of my own that was gently used.
 My favorite 20+ year old Harvest Maid came from the thrift store and I ran that thing into the ground.
 Garage sales and other online marketplace sites are also a great resource if you want to purchase one of your own.
 You might even have a friend or family member that has one sitting in a closet somewhere gathering dust, so ask around.

 Its important to start with a clean machine.
 Especially if you are borrowing or buying used.
 I always do a really good cleaning of all of the trays before I start, even if its just been sitting for a while.